bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 Deriving [child extended keys][child extended key]{:#term-child-extended-key}{:.term} from parent extended keys is more nuanced than described earlier due to the presence of two extended private key derivation formulas.
-The normal formula, described above, combines together only the index number and the parent chain code to create the child chain code and the integer value which is combined with the parent private key to create the child private key.
+The normal formula, described above, combines together the index number, the parent chain code, and the parent public key to create the child chain code and the integer value which is combined with the parent private key to create the child private key.

 ![Creating Child Public Keys From An Extended Private Key](/img/dev/en-hd-private-parent-to-private-child.svg)

-The hardened formula, illustrated above, combines together the index number, the parent chain code, and also the parent private key to create the data used to generate the child chain code and child private key.
+The hardened formula, illustrated above, combines together the index number, the parent chain code, and the parent private key to create the data used to generate the child chain code and child private key.
 This formula makes it impossible to create child public keys without knowing the parent private key.
 In other words, parent extended public